HzaRashid/CIFAR-10_practice/README.md

 The goal is to build a [Convolutional Neural Network](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53) to identify the 10 classes of images.

-- This was my first time using a deep-learning library -- keras with tensorflow backend.
-The CIFAR-10 dataset is a great place to start since it is one of the more general datasets out there, and it is already organized.
-So most of the time spent on this project goes to optimizing the model and learning the libraries.
+- This was my first time using a deep learning library (Keras with TensorFlow).
+So most of the time spent on this project went to optimizing the models and learning the libraries.

-- Important to note: there are a lot of standard image classification models that have been applied to this dataset - many of them can be found [here](https://paperswithcode.com/sota/image-classification-on-cifar-10)
+- Important to note: there are a lot of models that have been applied to this dataset - many of them can be found [here](https://paperswithcode.com/sota/image-classification-on-cifar-10)
-- For the purpose of learning the keras library, I tried making a few models from stratch using common techniques for image classification, which can be found in [helpful_resources](https://github.com/HzaRashid/CIFAR-10_practice/blob/main/helpful_resources.pdf).
+- For the purpose of learning the Keras library, I tried making a few models from stratch using common techniques for image classification, which can be found [here](https://github.com/HzaRashid/CIFAR-10_practice/blob/main/helpful_resources.pdf).
 The models I made can be found in [cifar10_models.py](https://github.com/HzaRashid/CIFAR-10_practice/blob/main/cifar10_models.py)

 #### The performance of each model is shown in [test_c10models.ipynb](https://github.com/HzaRashid/CIFAR-10_practice/blob/main/test_c10models.ipynb)